 Animal Systems of Communication and human language.....

-There are about five thousand mutually unintelligible forms of language spoken on the Earth today.
+Posted in LINGUISTICS:BASIC THEORETICAL CONSTRUCTThere are about five thousand mutually unintelligible forms of language spoken on the Earth today.
 Although these languages differ strikingly in their phonological, morphological and syntactic structure, each and every language serves to express a virtually unlimited variety of old and new experience.
 Each and every language can express any thought the human mind can devise.
 In this way no human group possesses a primitive or incomplete language.
 And each living language is constantly changing as speakers easily adapt it to new circumstances (cf. Navajo words for automobile parts).
 Human creativity continually shapes language, and structural differences between languages do not seem to limit the thought patterns of native speakers in any fundamental or permanent way.

 One way to better understand the apparently unique creative potential of human language is to contrast it with systems of communication found elsewhere in nature.
 The differences between animal and human communication, as we shall see, are profound, but all the differences seem to derive from a single basic fact: Humans possess a natural, inborn facility to be creative with symbols; as far as we know, animals do not.
 (I say this not because I want to disparage animals or condone their mistreatment.
 I do not.
 I like animals--especially cats.)
 I only want to say that if animals do actually think creatively, or if they have the potential to acquire human-style creative languages, this capacity is not evident in their naturally-occurring systems of communication.
-And attempts to teach animals to communicate creativity with human-made symbols have so far shown little real success; occasional claims to the contrary have not been substantiated.
+And attempts to teach animals to communicate creativity with human-made symbols have so far shown little real success; occasional claims to the contrary have not been substantiated. - animal communication Let's first look at three specific systems of animal communication to examine more closely the implications of these difference between animals and humans.
+Let's talk about birds, bees, and apes.

 Bird calls consist of one or more short notes and seem to be instinctive responses to danger, nesting, flocking and a few other basic situations.
 The English sparrow has three flight calls-- one used just before takeoff, another during flight, and one just before landing at a nesting site.
 Sparrows have two types of danger calls, one to announce that a predator is nearby--like an owl in a tree-- and the other to announce that a predator is soaring overhead.
 These calls seem intended to coordinate group activity in specific situations.
 The meanings of these signs constitute a small, finite set which can't be increased.
 And bird calls cannot be varied to produce variations of meaning.

-• Bird songs are used primarily by males to attract mates or establish territory.
+- Bird songs are used primarily by males to attract mates or establish territory.
 Bird songs are limited to these and only these functions.
 Although bird songs are longer than bird calls, their internal elements aren't separable into meaningful units and cannot be rearranged to produce new songs.

-• honeybee system Let's turn to what is in some ways a more complex system of communication.
+- honeybee system Let's turn to what is in some ways a more complex system of communication.
 The honeybee system of communication consist of dances performed on the wall of the hive.
 In the 1960's Karl von Frisch discovered that the Italian honeybee performs three types of dances on the wall of the hive to communicate to other bees the source of nectar.

 2) The sickle dance is performed to indicate that the source of nectar is within 20-60 feet from the hive; again, the richness of the source is indicated by intensity of movement; the angle with respect to gravity denotes the direction in relation to the sun.